The best sales to shop this weekend: Nike, Gap, Samsung Galaxy Buds Pro and more | CNN Underscored

 - Savor the deliciousness of homemade ice cream or frozen yogurt now that this Cuisinart Ice Cream Maker is on sale for $39.99 when you opt for the refurbished model on Woot!.

-- Get up to 50% off men and women’s apparel at Eddie Bauer during the brand’s summer sale event.
+- Get up to 50% off men’s and women’s apparel at Eddie Bauer during the brand’s summer sale event.

-- Start streaming all your favorite shows and movies now that the Firestick Lite is $5 off on Amazon.
+- Start streaming all your favorite shows and movies now that the Fire TV Stick Lite is $5 off on Amazon.

 - It’s never too late in the season to snag a new pair of shades, especially now that select styles from Ray-Ban and Costa Del Mar are as low as $63.99 on Woot!.